intel/QAT_Engine/docs/limitations.md

   calls is needed to unblock the issue.
 * SM2 ECDH and ECDSA application testing is done using BabaSSL only since OpenSSL doesn't support SMx cipher suites.
-* SM3 is disabled by default due to known issue from cryto_mb.
-When SM3 enabled, Performance drop observed in mulithread scenario for all ciphers suites due to the locks at engine_table_select in OpenSSL.
+* SM3 is disabled by default due to performance drop observed in mulithread scenario for all ciphers suites due to the locks at engine_table_select in OpenSSL.
 * OpenSSL 1.1.1n introduced misleading error message(undefined symbol: EVP_PKEY_get_base_id)
   during engine load which can be ignored as it is not a real failure.
 This is later fixed in OpenSSL\* 1.1.1o release.
 * AES-CBC-HMAC-SHA chained ciphers does not support pipeline feature when built with OpenSSL 3.0 as the corresponding support is not available in OpenSSL 3.0.
-* There is a known issue with OpenSSL s_server application using qatprovider on OpenSSL 3.0.
+* There is a known issue with OpenSSL s_server application for QAT_HW GCM and QAT_SW_GCM using qatprovider on OpenSSL 3.0.
+Disable GCM Support using --disable-qat_sw_gcm(for QAT_SW_GCM) in the build configure.
+For QAT_HW GCM is disabled by default.
 * QAT Engine doesn't support ENCRYPT_THEN_MAC(default) mode of operation meaning when Encrypt then MAC is negotiated for symmetric ciphers say AES-CBC, the requests will not get offloaded via QAT_HW, instead uses OpenSSL SW.
 Disable ENCRYPT_THEN_MAC with the flag